wzljerry/FBFL-A-Flexible-Blockchain-based-Federated-Learning-Framework-in-Mobile-Edge-Computing/README.md

 We recommend you to use virtual environment on Linux.

-1. pip install -r requirement.txt
+1. install all the required packages: pip install -r requirement.txt
-2. run the federated learning system
+2. run the federated learning system in terminal: python3 blfec.py
+3. run the blockchain system in terminal: python3 blockchain.py